 This article describes how to create stand-alone footers and customize them.
 The Sample Size Description updates based on new data updates and filters applied.
 You may want to use a sample size description widget when:

 - You have a page with lots of outputs and you want to reduce clutter by deleting their individual footers.

 - Your output doesn't have a footer generated for it automatically (as-is for visualizations without tests).

 A Complete Data Variable.
 This needs to be a variable which has missing values for any observations that are not shown on the page.
 Normally this will just be a variable used in the outputs, but you can choose any variable depending on what you want to describe.

 - From the toolbar, click Anything > Page Design > Sample Size Description.

-You will then get an output showing "Base: total sample; sample size: nnn".
-OPTIONAL: You can customize the wording and the formatting from the object inspector in the Initial text, Total sample description, Sample size description, and Final text fields.
+[Optional]: You can customize the wording and the formatting from the object inspector in the Initial text, Total sample description, Sample size description, and Final text fields.